Compiling and Installing Custom PHP Modules in ServBay

 ./configure --with-php-config=${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php-config

-The script checks for dependencies like ImageMagick libraries and headers, and generates a Makefile
+This runs several checks (including searching for ImageMagick libraries and headers), and generates the Makefile

 Step 6: Compile and Install the Module